 - 1. Commercial development shall be assessed a commercial linkage fee to mitigate the impact of the additional demand for affordable housing caused by such activity. - 2.
-The City Council, by resolution, shall establish the amounts and calculation of the commercial linkage fee that shall be assessed on new commercial development, as required by this subsection.
+The City Council, by resolution, shall establish the amounts and calculation of the commercial linkage fee that shall be assessed on new commercial development, including community care facilities, as required by this subsection.
 The fee shall be based on the rate in effect at the time the building permit application is submitted, and the fee is due at or before building permit issuance.
 If a building permit is not required, the fee shall be based on the rate in effect at the time of Business Tax Certificate application.
 Fees are due at or before certificate issuance.
-The fee shall be adjusted annually in July based on the percentage change in the Bureau of Labor Statistics San Francisco/Oakland/San Jose Consumer Price Index - All Urban Consumers (CPI-U).

-- 3. All commercial linkage fees paid under this chapter shall be paid to the City and shall be used by the City's Housing Authority only for the development of housing situated within the City limits that is affordable to households of lower and moderate incomes, including, but not limited to, the acquisition of property, costs of construction, including costs associated with planning, administration and design, as well as actual building or installation costs, and program administration.
+The fee shall be adjusted annually in July based on the percentage change in the Bureau of Labor Statistics San Francisco/Oakland/San Jose Consumer Price Index All Urban Consumers (CPI-U). - 3.
+All commercial linkage fees paid under this chapter shall be paid to the City and shall be used by the City's Housing Authority only for the development of housing situated within the City limits that is affordable to households of lower and moderate incomes, including, but not limited to, the acquisition of property, costs of construction, including costs associated with planning, administration and design, as well as actual building or installation costs, and program administration.
 Housing assisted with commercial linkage fees shall be subject to a minimum 55-year affordability agreement with the Housing Authority. - 4.
-The developer of any project subject to the fee requirements may apply to receive a credit against the total amount of fees due, or a portion thereof, if said developer provides affordable housing through some other means for review and approval by the Director of the Department of Planning and Economic Development.
+The developer of any project subject to the fee requirements may apply to receive a credit against the total amount of fees due, or a portion thereof, if said developer provides affordable housing through some other means agreeable to the City.

-21-02.100 Inclusionary Unit Development Standards.
+21-02.100 Rounding.